viridia/certainty/README.md

-# certainty
+# Certainty

 ## Introduction.

 **Certainty** is a JavaScript assertion framework designed to make your tests and their error messages more readable and discoverable, while being extensible to new types of objects.

-Certainty is largely inspired by [http://google.github.io/truth/][Truth], a Java-based testing framework.
+Certainty is largely inspired by [Truth](http://google.github.io/truth/), a Java-based testing framework.

 Certainty provides assertions, and is designed to work in conjunction with popular testing